AI-Hypercomputer/gpu-recipes/training/a3ultra/llama-3.1-70b/nemo-pretraining-gke/README.md

 - A GKE cluster with the following setup:
     - An A3 Ultra node pool (32 nodes, 256 GPUs)
     - Topology-aware scheduling enabled
-- An Artifact Registry repository to store the Docker image.
 - A Google Cloud Storage (GCS) bucket to store results.
   *Important: This bucket must be in the same region as the GKE cluster*.
 - A client workstation with the following pre-installed: